 Your planning meeting will likely be conducted over the phone due to COVID-19.
 If a phone call isn’t the best way for you to meet, make sure you ask for a face-to-face meeting if this is available.
 It’s important that the meeting makes you feel as comfortable as possible.

 You’re welcome to bring anyone you like to the planning meeting, including a family member, friend, advocate or someone from a service provider.
 The meeting can be long, so a support person will help you remember details and ask questions.

 You can get ready for your NDIS planning meeting by thinking carefully about how your funding can help you.

 The questions below will help you explore your goals, opportunities and priorities.
-You can also talk about the things you want in your life with a group of people who support you.
-They may suggest things that you haven’t thought of yet.
+You can also talk about the things you want in your life with the people who support you - they may suggest things that you haven’t thought of yet.

 As you’re working through the questions, you can write notes, make recordings, take pictures and draw mind maps.

-Or you can use the First2Care app, which prompts you through the steps to create a complete report ready for your planning meeting.
+Or you can use the First2Care NDIS Plan Management Platform, which prompts you through the steps to create a complete report ready for your planning meeting.

 Developing your first NDIS plan

 Your NDIS plan is about you.
 It should reflect who you are, what you value, and the life you want to achieve.
 Sharing your experiences and interests will help you and your planner create a plan that’s right for you.